Table of Contents

 Beyond Theoretical Application to Practical Implementation

 Distributed ledger technology (DLT) has generated significant interest for intercompany transaction management, but many discussions remain theoretical rather than implementation-focused.
+Isn’t it time we looked closer?
 Practical deployment requires addressing specific technical challenges beyond conceptual alignment with use case requirements.

 Industry analysis of implemented intercompany DLT solutions indicates organizations achieve 82% reduction in reconciliation efforts and 64% acceleration in period-end closing processes.
-These improvements stem from specific implementation approaches rather than inherent blockchain capabilities.
+These improvements don’t stem from inherent blockchain capabilities alone but from specific implementation approaches.

 Consensus Mechanism Selection Framework